watir/watirbook/about.md

 License it an important part of every open source project.
 The very first commit had the license, and as far as I can tell, it was BSD, although it was not explicitly stated.

-In January 2005, when [the first version of Watir] (1.0.1) was released (according to RubyForge) as a zip file we had some code.
+In January 2005, when [the first version of Watir], 1.0.1, was released (according to RubyForge) as a zip file we had some code.
 Zip file?
 Really?!
 Really.

 Watir 1.4.1 (August 2005) was a big success, downloaded almost 45k times.
 That was also the first version that was available as both a gem and exe file.
 Watir is [23rd] on the list of top RubyForge downloads, if that means anything these days.